Japan rescuers battle to reach thousands trapped by floods

 In many areas, landslides reduced houses to rubble and floodwater rushed into homes in low-lying areas, destroying the contents and rendering them uninhabitable.

+Prime Minister Shinzo Abe said that around 130,000 rescue workers and troops were battling to save lives.

-Complicating the rescue efforts has been the coronavirus pandemic, which has claimed nearly 1,000 lives in Japan from more than 20,000 cases.
+Complicating the rescue efforts, the coronavirus epidemic has claimed nearly 1,000 lives in Japan from more than 20,000 cases.

 The need to maintain social distancing has reduced capacity at shelters and many have preferred to take refuge in their vehicles for fear of becoming infected.

-One emergency worker said the coronavirus might be dissuading people from volunteering to help with the rescue efforts.
+One emergency worker said the coronavirus might be dissuading people from volunteering to help with the rescue.

-"A special characteristic of this disaster I felt was not people hesitating to evacuate, but people hesitating to offer help," one doctor said, according to NHK.

-"In past disasters, by the fourth day, we would normally see relief efforts like people preparing meals.
-This time, I am yet to see anything like that."
+The latest natural disaster is a bitter blow for businesses in the hard-hit regions, already heavily reliant on tourism that has dried up due to the coronavirus.

 Japan is in the middle of its annual rainy season and often sees damaging floods and landslides during this period that lasts several weeks.